saultcollege/mysql-syntax-basics/content/docs/dql/group-by.md

 {{< /sqldiagram >}}

 {{< hint warning >}}
 It is tempting to think that the query below yields the name of the person with the highest salary, **but it (probably) does not**.
-Instead, it yields the first_name and last_name of the **first** person in the table alongside the maximum salary.
+Instead, it yields the first_name and last_name of the **first** row in the table alongside the maximum salary.

 {{< sqldiagram >}}
 ```mysql